bhoward/focsipedia/docs/logic/recursion.md

 | this computes $(x^2)^{\frac{n}{2}}=x^n$.
 If $n$ is odd, then `power(x, n)` is
 | `x * power(x*x, (n-1)/2)`, which similarly we know to compute $x(x^2)^{\frac{n-1}{2}}=x\cdot x^{n-1}=x^n$.
 | Therefore, we have shown that `power(x, n)` correctly computes $x^n$ for all $n\ge 0$.

+[^3]: Don't listen to the people who try to say that $0^0$ is undefined; they're thinking of a much broader statement about limiting forms in real analysis, which doesn't concern us here.

 4. Write the _power_ function from the previous problem in ReasonML, and check that it works on several examples. _Hint:_ The code will be almost